Here’s the lie that quietly ruins more goals than failure ever does:

 Set up automatic transfers to your savings account so you don’t have to think about it.
 Remember: your willpower is like a muscle.
 It gets tired.
 By making your desired actions as easy as possible, you’re setting yourself up for success.

-Your environment plays a huge role in your behavior.
+Your environment plays a huge role in your behavior when it comes to reaching goals.
 It’s like trying to diet with a fridge full of cake – technically possible, but why make it harder on yourself?

 1. Design Your Space for Success

-If you want to read more, put books everywhere—by your bed, on the coffee table, in the bathroom (hey, no judgment).
-If you Want to exercise more, leave your workout clothes and shoes by your bed so they’re the first thing you see in the morning.
+If you have goals to read more, put books everywhere—by your bed, on the coffee table, in the bathroom (hey, no judgment).
+If you want to exercise more, leave your workout clothes and shoes by your bed so they’re the first thing you see in the morning.

 2. Use Visual Cues